ianfoose/relaxful-apple/README.md

 ### Validate a Response

-Checks for invalid HTTP Response Codes
-Valid response codes are 200, 304, and 409
+Checks for invalid HTTP Response Codes, valid response codes are 200, 304, and 409.

 ```swift
 Relaxer().request("url", completion: { (response) in